 In order to achieve credits, you are required to pass all your modules, achieving at least 40% in each module.
 There may be an exception, if your programme allows compensation.
-Please read the Regulations for further information.
+Please read the Guide to Undergraduate Assessment and Award Processes for further information.

 The Process of Marking

 The process for marking the work you complete within your modules is rigorous and thorough; the final marks for each of your assessment activities (exams, coursework, etc), is marked, reviewed and moderated consistently and fairly by internal members of the University and external academics according to the following steps:

 - The completed assessment activity is marked by a Canterbury Christ Church academic (an internal examiner).

 - Assessment activities are then EITHER double marked (where required by the regulations) OR a sample of the marked assessments are reviewed by a second internal examiner at the University.